Bring Your Own Proxy

 • Refresh to pull fresh status.

-• Delete a cluster — this removes the cluster's database record and hides it from the API and dashboard.
+• Delete an account cluster — this removes the cluster's database record and hides it from the API and dashboard.
 The same is exposed as DELETE /api/reverse-proxies/clusters/{clusterAddress}.
 Note that any proxy process still running with the cluster's token keeps its gRPC stream open until you stop it or revoke the token.
-To fully tear down a self-hosted proxy, delete the cluster and either stop the proxy container or revoke its token.
+To fully tear down an account cluster, delete it and either stop the proxy container or revoke its token.

 Manage tokens